• PO Box 15934, San Diego, CA 92175

 NON-DISCRIMINATION The Center for Organizational Responsibility and Advancement (CORA) its employees, affiliates, and contractors shall not discriminate against any individual or make explicit references of a discriminator nature based on gender, gender identity, race/ethnicity, religion, age, disability, socioeconomic status, and/or sexual orientation.

-Click here to view the picture guide on introduction of the training website.
+Click here to view the picture guide for accessing the Guidebook “Teaching Men of Color in the Community College”.

 Download the guide!

-Module 1 - Structural Recommendations for Community Colleges
+Module 1 - Structural Recommendations for Community Colleges test

 After participating in this module, learners will be able to: